rymnc/quadratic-voting-parachain/README.md

 This would require extending the identity pallet to have reputation.

 3. Dispatchable proposals are currently not implemented.
 When a proposal is finalized, we just deposit an Event.
 In the future, we should implement the dispatchable similar to how it is done in the [collective pallet](https://github.com/paritytech/substrate/blob/master/frame/collective/src/lib.rs#L184-L187).

+4. Votes are submitted simply as an aye or nay.
+This could lead to censorship since collators are able to look at the voters decision.
+A commit-reveal method could be used, however that would require an additional overhead on the client side, which needs to be connected to the internet throughout the voting and post-voting phases, to ensure that the vote is not invalidated.
+There is an old pallet for [zk](https://github.com/Polkadex-Substrate/megaclite) which could be used for zk-based voting, but this needs more research in the context of quadratic voting.